d-krupke/cpsat-primer/README.md

 If you want to learn how to build models, you could take a look into the book [Model Building in Mathematical Programming by H. Paul Williams](https://www.wiley.com/en-us/Model+Building+in+Mathematical+Programming%2C+5th+Edition-p-9781118443330) which covers much more than you probably need, including some actual applications.
-This book is of course not for CP-SAT, but the general techniques and ideas cary over.
+This book is of course not for CP-SAT, but the general techniques and ideas carry over.
 However, it can also suffice to simply look on some other models and try some things out.

 The following part does not cover all options.
 You can get a complete overview by looking into the